 Leigh Church of England Academy is committed to promoting and protecting the well-being of the children in our care, and expect all staff, the academy governance committee and volunteers to share this commitment.
 Everyone who works or volunteers at the academy is subject to an enhanced DBS disclosure.
 Our first priority will always be the welfare of our children but operate an open-door policy to parent/carers/community members to come and discuss any safeguarding concerns they may have.

 1. Mrs Bickerton-White is the Designated Safeguarding Lead

 2. Mrs Lee is the Deputy Designated Safeguarding Lead

 3. Mrs Goddard is the learning mentor.

-4. Mrs Mills is the named governor for safeguarding
+4. Mrs Patterson is the named governor for safeguarding

 Collecting Pupils from the Academy

 All parents/carers are expected to notify the academy office if you arrange for someone other than yourself or an agreed contact to collect your child from the academy.

 Young Carers are people aged between 5-18 years of age who have a responsibility or help someone with day-to-day needs.
 It may be as simple as talking and listening to them when they are sad or helping out in the family home.
 If you think your child/children could be a young carer, please contact us to discuss further or visit http://www.youngcarerscoventry.co.uk or http://www.warwickshireyoungcarers.org.uk/

 As a school we work closely with an array of agencies in the local community to help provide support to our children and their families.
 This includes established links with the Mosaic Family Hub, WISH, CAMHS, Positive Parenting, Citizen Advice Bureau, West Midland Police, Coventry Food Bank, Housing and School Nursing to name but a few.
 Please come and speak to one of the Safeguarding Team if you would like signposting to one of these agencies.